Available with Standard or Advanced license.

 Creating a geodatabase creates a database on the SQL Server Express instance used for the database server and creates a geodatabase in the dbo schema in the database.

-Follow these steps to create a desktop or workgroup geodatabase on a database server:
+Follow these steps to create a workgroup geodatabase on a database server:

 - Log in as a server administrator, start ArcMap, and open the Catalog window.

 - In the Catalog tree, right-click the database server on which you want to create a geodatabase.

 - Type a name for the new geodatabase in the Geodatabase name text box.

 The name must begin with a letter, cannot contain spaces or special characters (such as *, &, !, %, ., +, or -), and has a maximum length of 31 characters when combined with your server name.

 - If you want to change the database file location, specify the new location in the Geodatabase file text box by clicking the ellipsis button (...) and browsing to the location.

 - Type the size of the new geodatabase in the Initial Size text box.

 - Choose MB or GB from the Units drop-down menu, or use the default size of 100 MB.